Oksana Chusovitina – great gymnast

 Oksana married Bahodir Kurbanov and gave birth to their son Alisher, who was diagnosed with leukemia.
 The family had to move to Germany.
 In 2006-2012 Oksana was a part of the national team of Germany.
 And in 2013 she became a part of the national team of Uzbekistan again.

-Her sports career lasts for more than 20 years.
+You know, her sports career lasts for more than 20 years.
 It is incredible for gymnastics.
 She is the nine-time World Champion in vault (1 gold, 4 silver and 4 bronze medals).
 It is a record for a single discipline in the history of gymnastics.

 – Olympic Champion in 1992 in the team competition as part of the Joint Team;